goodrobots/devFrame/docs/_docs/01-start.md

 ### Operational Requirements
 - Do you need to fly indoors?
 Max size, energy, prop protection.
+- How big can it be?
+Max size, safety, regulations.
 - How long do you need to fly?
 Max size, battery size, drive efficiency, one or multiple flights.
 - Max endurance or max range?
 Prop and/or battery selection, disk loading.
 - Weather and wind?
 Size, power, disk loading, drag, IP rating.